crmadsen/AntiSpoofPhishing/README.md

 # Anti-Spoof Phishing

 Program that monitors Outlook inbox in real-time to identify spoof phishing emails sent out by third-party security consultants.
-Places them in the junk email where they belong.
+Places them in junk email where they belong.

 ## Getting Started